 So why the name?
 Well finding an available domain is getting harder these days, but when I was working through the idea of having a separate blog, I looked at all the different categories and commented to Adrian that it was a pretty quirky collection of stuff.
 A few days later, I was talking to a friend about crochet and compared my crochet hook to a paintbrush – “it’s just another form of expressive colour – like painting with yarn”.
 And that’s when the idea of Quirky Paintbrush was born.

-So my “paintbrush” may be a traditional one with bristles or it may be a crochet hook, a syringe of dye, a rubber stamp, a Gelli plate, a pastel laden sponge, an image torn from a magazine or a piece of driftwood dipped in ink!
+So my “paintbrush” may be a traditional one with bristles covered in paint or it may be a crochet hook, a syringe of dye, a Gelli plate, a strip of torn paper, or a piece of driftwood dipped in ink!
 The name sits right with me and inspires me to find my voice again.

-If you’d like to join me for an exploration of creative quirkiness, you can subscribe to the blog and get notified every time there’s a new post.
+If you’d like to join me for an exploration of creative quirkiness, you can subscribe to the newsletter and get all the latest news delivered straight to your inbox.